 John Hardin is a partner in Manning Fulton’s government relations practice and co-chairs the practice area.
 John represents clients before the North Carolina General Assembly, state agencies, local governments and several federal agencies.
 John and the government relations team represent over 50 clients, including major national corporations such as Bayer, Charter, Expedia, and national trade associations such as the Pharmaceutical Research Manufacturers Association (PhRMA).
-John represents many North Carolina organizations and entities that are vital to the state including the Insurance Federation of North Carolina and the North Carolina Railroad Company, and the Eastern Board of Cherokee Indian.
+John represents many North Carolina organizations and entities that are vital to the state including the Insurance Federation of North Carolina, the North Carolina Railroad Company, and the Eastern Board of Cherokee Indians.

 He has been recognized by the Triangle Business Journal as one of the 40 young professional under the age of 40 who make significant contributions to their respective industries and communities.
-For several years running, John has been recognized as one of the top 10 lobbyists in North Carolina and has been recognized as a North Carolina Super Lawyer every year since 2015 In 2022, John was named by Best Lawyer as the to Government Relations Attorney in the state.
+For several years running, John has been recognized as one of the top 10 lobbyists in North Carolina and has been recognized as a North Carolina Super Lawyer every year since 2015.
+In 2022, John was named by Best Lawyers as the Government Relations Lawyer of the Year in North Carolina.

 John is a graduate of Campbell University Norman Adrian Wiggins School of Law where he served as Editor in Chief of the Campbell Law Observer.
 He received his undergraduate degree in Journalism and Mass Communication from the University of North Carolina.